Detection and characterization of targets in complex media using fingerprint matrices

 \textbf{Acknowledgments.} The authors wish to thank the Somatex Company for providing the lesion marker.
 The authors are grateful for the funding provided by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement no. 819261, REMINISCENCE project, A.A.).
-This project has also received funding from Labex WIFI (Laboratory of Excellence within the French Program Investments for the Future; ANR-10-LABX-24 and ANR-10-IDEX-0001-02 PSL*, M.F.).
+This project has also received funding from Labex WIFI (Laboratory of Excellence within the French Program Investments for the Future; ANR-10-LABX-24 and ANR-10-IDEX-0001-02 PSL*, M.F.) and from Agence Nationale de la Recherche (Grant No. ANR-22-ASTR-0020 under the AquaMat project, A.A.).
 L.M.R. was supported by the Austrian Science Fund (FWF) through Project no. \rev{P32300-N27} (WaveLand).\\

 \textbf{Author Contributions Statement.} A.A. and S.R. initiated the project.
 A.A. supervised the project.
 A.L.B. and X.J. designed and performed the experiments on the granular medium.
 A.L.B. performed the experiment on the lesion marker experiment.
 A.L.B. developed the post-processing tools for the target detection experiment.
 W.L. performed the muscle tissue experiment.
 A.G. developed the post-processing tools for the muscle tissue experiment.
 A.L.B., A.G., L.M.R., S.R. and A.A. developed the concept of the fingerprint operator and performed the theoretical study.
 A.L.B. and A.G. prepared the figures.
 A.L.B., A.G. and A.A. prepared the manuscript.
 A.L.B., A.G., L.M.R., W.L., X.J., M.F., A.T., S.R. and A.A. discussed the results and contributed to finalizing the manuscript. \\